yuenche/MLOpsTemplate/src/workshop/documents/part_4.md

     >Note: At this point, it takes about 10 minutes for the pipeline to run.

-    If all steps pass (you can check the status under the actions in the repository), a new pull request is made to the main branch.
+    If all steps pass (you can check the status under the actions in the repository), a new model is registered to AML model registry, and the new model will be deployed to staging environment (described in Part_5).
 If the workflow fails, there could be a few different reasons, you can open the workflow steps on the actions tab of the repository and examine it.
 Most likely if it fails in this case is due to the evaluation part, where our new model performs worse than our best previous model and doesn't pass the evaluation step and the whole workflow fails.
 To resolve that continue reading the following section.

 > OPTIONAL READING: For the evaluation and comparison of the current model with our best previous model, we have included some code in the following script: ```/src/workshop/core/evaluating/ml_evaluating.py```.
 Note that on line 85 of the script we are comparing the R-square of the current model with our best previous model in order to decide if we want to allow any changes to the model and main branch.
 You might want to edit this and relax it a little bit in order for the evaluation step to pass if you already have a really good model registered.
 Note that you can change the evaluation metrics based on your actual use case in the future.

 ## Success criteria
 - Trigger CI workflow when a pull request is merged to the integration branch